puppetlabs/puppetlabs-puppetdb/README.md

 The name of the database instance to connect to.
 Defaults to `puppetdb`, ignored for `embedded` database.

-#### `database_ssl` (DEPRECATED)

-If true, PuppetDB will use SSL to connect to the postgres database.
-Defaults to `false`, ignored for `embedded` database.
-Setting up proper trust- and keystores has to be managed outside of the PuppetDB module.

-This parameter is deprecated and will be retired in a future release.
-Please use the `jdbc_ssl_properties` parameter with the value `?ssl=true`.

 #### `jdbc_ssl_properties`

 The text to append to the JDBC connection URI.
 This should begin with a '?'